Now Westlin Winds (Song Composed in August)

 [ Roud 6936 ; Robert Burns]

 Len Graham sang Western Winds, an Irish version of Robert Burns' song Now Westlin Winds, or Song Composed in August, on his 1977 Topic album Wind and Water: Traditional Songs, Ballads and Lilts.
-He commented in his liner notes:
+He noted:

 Robert Burns the Scottish poet was and is very popular in Ulster.
 We find several of his songs in the repertoires of traditional singers—Go Fetch to Me a Pint o' Wine with the late Sandy McConnell, Co.
 Fermanagh, Highland Mary with his son Cathal, also Sarah Makem, Co.
 Armagh, Willie McPeake, Co.
 Derry and many others.
 I was delighted to come up with a version of Burns' Now Westlin Winds in Co.
 Antrim from Tommy Kelly, Newtown Crommelin.